bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.8.2 - 19.06.2015 =
+* Bugfix : We fixed the bug with instalation of the additional fonts.

 = V1.8.1 - 17.06.2015 =
 * Attention : We changed plugin settings structure.
 If you are experiencing problems with the plugin work, please contact us via <a href="http://support.bestwebsoft.com" target="_blank">support</a>.
 * Bugfix : We fixed the bug with displaying images in pdf-document.